Chepman32/Mobile-apps-online-/README.md

 # Mobile Apps Collection

 This repository contains sample React Native implementations inspired by various app ideas.
+Projects include:

+- **FitCraft** – a minimal Expo skeleton with tab navigation using Zustand.
-Currently, a starter project for the **Habit Tracker with AI Coach** is provided under `HabitTrackerAICoach/`.
+- **Habit Tracker with AI Coach** – a basic habit tracker using Redux.
+- **Budget Buddy** – a lightweight budget tracker using Zustand.

-Each project uses Expo and Redux for state management.
+Each project uses Expo and demonstrates simple navigation and state management.
 Additional apps can be added following a similar structure.